 Nora Gubisch, Mezzo-soprano

-Paris-born mezzo soprano, Nora Gubisch brings her flair and charisma to the world’s greatest opera stages and concert platforms of today.
-She appeared at venues such as Opéra National de Paris, San Francisco Opera, the festivals in Salzburg, Aix-en-Provence and Montpellier, the Capitole in Toulouse, at the BBC Proms in London, Teatro alla Scala in Milan, the operas in Lyon, Rom, Naples, Madrid, Dresden, Zurich, the Théâtre du Châtelet, Théâtre des Champs-Elysées, Avery Fisher Hall in New York, the Musikverein in Vienna and Konzerthaus in Berlin.
+Paris-born mezzo-soprano, Nora Gubisch brings her flair and charisma to the world’s greatest opera stages and concert platforms of today.
+She appeared at venues such as Opéra National de Paris, San Francisco Opera, Deutsche Oper Berlin, Opernhaus Zürich, the festivals in Salzburg, Aix-en-Provence and Montpellier, the Capitole in Toulouse, at the BBC Proms in London, Teatro alla Scala in Milan, the operas in Lyon, Rom, Naples, Madrid, Dresden, Zürich, the Théâtre du Châtelet, Théâtre des Champs-Elysées, Avery Fisher Hall in New York, the Musikverein Wien and Konzerthaus Berlin.

-With a wide repertoire of orchestral song cycles, symphonies and oratorios, on the concert platform Nora Gubisch has performed under the batons of the late Sir Colin Davis, Georges Prêtre, Lorin Maazel, Nikolaus Harnoncourt, James Conlon, Christoph Eschenbach, Armin Jordan, with the orchestras of New York Philharmonic, Vienna Philharmonic, Dresden Staatskapelle, London Symphony Orchestra, City of Birmingham Symphony Orchestra, BBC Symphony Orchestra and in her native France with Orchestre de Paris, Orchestre Naitonal de France, Orchestre National de Lyon.
+With a wide repertoire of orchestral song cycles, symphonies and oratorios, on the concert platform Nora Gubisch has performed under the batons of the late Sir Colin Davis, Georges Prêtre, Lorin Maazel, Nikolaus Harnoncourt, James Conlon, Christoph Eschenbach, Armin Jordan, with the orchestras of New York Philharmonic, Wiener Philharmoniker, Tonhalle-Orchester Zürich, Sächsische Staatskapelle Dresden, London Symphony Orchestra, City of Birmingham Symphony Orchestra, BBC Symphony Orchestra and in her native France with Orchestre de Paris, Orchestre National de France, Orchestre National de Lyon.

-Recent highlights have included Die rote Laterne of Christian Jost for the Opernhaus Zürich, Carmen for Deutsche Opera Berlin, Judithin Bluebeard’s Castle in Vienna, and at the Festival de Montpellier for Lalo’s La Jacquerie in summer 2015.
-She has performed in concert for the Tonhalle Zurich’s New Year’s concert as well as with the orchestra of La Monnaie in Brussels.
-During the 2016/17 season she will sing the role of Charlotte at the Liceu Barcelona in Massenet’s Werther as well as Amneris at La Monnaie in Verdi’s Aida.
-In concert she appears with Bamberger Symphoniker at Kissinger Sommer (Rossini Stabat Mater), Gubisch will sing Dvořák’s Biblical Songs with the Orchestre de Chambre de Paris under the baton of Ariane Matiakh, Saariaho’s Adrianna Songs with the Orchestre Philharmonique de Radio France and Dima Slobodeniouk, Mahler 3 with the Rundfunk-Sinfonieorchester Berlin and Ravel Sheherazade as well as Beethoven’s 9th symphony with the Gulbenkian Orchestra Lisbon.
+Recent opera highlights have included Charlotte at the Liceu Barcelona in Massenet’s Werther as well as Amneris at La Monnaie in Verdi’s Aida.
+In concert Gubisch appeared with Bamberger Symphoniker at Kissinger Sommer (Rossini Stabat Mater), she also sang Dvořák’s Biblical Songs with the Orchestre de Chambre de Paris under the baton of Ariane Matiakh, Saariaho’s Adrianna Songs with the Orchestre Philharmonique de Radio France and Dima Slobodeniouk as well as Mahler’s symphonies No. 2 and 3 in Berlin and Wroclaw.

 In 2014 Nora Gubisch was appointed a Chevaliers of the “Ordre des Arts et des Lettres” in Paris, where she makes her home with her family.